pieroapretto/Onja_career_counseling_resources/cultural_resources/cross_cultural_communication.md

 **Summary**

-Onja is a fusion of two cultures - Malagasy Cultureand Western Culture.
+Onja is a fusion of two cultures - Malagasy Culture and Western Culture.
 We try to take the best of each.
-In practice we tend to lean towardswestern culture when it comes to professionalism (including communication) and theMalagasy culture for general life.
+In practice we tend to lean towards western culture when it comes to professionalism (including communication) and theMalagasy culture for general life.

 Because of this, Onja staff need a strong understandingof western communication style.
-Students/developers in particular need a very strongunderstanding of western communication since they work in European tech teams.
+Students/developers in particular need a very strong understanding of western communication since they work in European tech teams.

 **Communication principles**